Steamboat Springs, CO

-Steamboat Springs, COThe Home Ranch in Clark, CO is located in Northwestern Colorado, in North Routt County, 17 miles north of Steamboat Springs, in what is referred to as the upper Elk River Valley.
+The Home Ranch in Clark, Colorado is located in Northwestern Colorado, in North Routt County, 18 miles north of Steamboat Springs, in what is referred to as the upper Elk River Valley.
 Clark is a small, sparsely populated, yet still-thriving ranching community, completely surrounded by one million acres of roadless, undeveloped public lands.
 Western scenes of cattle, horses, and ranches dominate the valley floor, while stunning Alpine scenery dominates the skyline in every direction.
-The pristine Elk River flows through the heart of the valley it has sculpted towards its confluence with the Yampa River in Steamboat Springs, about 17 miles from Clark.
+The pristine Elk River flows through the heart of the valley it has sculpted towards its confluence with the Yampa River in Steamboat Springs.
 The drive from Steamboat to Clark, and further north to Steamboat Lake and Hahn’s Peak Village, is one of Colorado’s prettiest drives, and is especially loved by cyclists.

 Recreation Areas near the Home Ranch